sulekha-1209/inspire-board/README.md

 ## Installing

-You can directly open the index.html file on your browser to view the app.
+You can directly open the index.html file on your browser to view the page.